aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

                         .end_table
 ```

-The pencil symbol next to Table cells indicates to the technician that input is required.
+The pencil symbol next to Table cells indicates to the technician that input is required

 ![Input table example](images/input_table-1.png)